GuanceCloud/datakit/internal/export/doc/en/operator-ddtrace.md

 ```

 If `NODE_OPTIONS` already exists in the application container, Operator appends the option above.
 The Node.js image must match the major Node.js version in the application container.

+If an application image or startup script overwrites `NODE_OPTIONS`, the injected option is lost and no traces are produced.
+After deployment, use `kubectl exec` to check that `NODE_OPTIONS` still contains `--require=/datadog-lib/node_modules/dd-trace/init`.

 | Application Node.js version | Recommended image | Version requirement |
 | --- | --- | --- |